Extreme-Mass-Ratio Inspirals Embedded in Dark Matter Halo: Existence of Homoclinic Orbit and Horizon-Induced Chaos: Trajectory analysis

-Two key observations emerge from these plots.
+Before examining the Lyapunov exponents, let us present a brief overview of representative particle trajectories for two distinct, but very close initial conditions in the case of an EMRI system.
+Such EMRI system constitute a stellar mass compact object orbiting a supermassive Schwarzschild BH surrounded by a Dehnen-$(1,4,5/2)$ type DM halo.
+We explore the dependence of energy $E$ and the DM halo parameters $\rhs$ and $\rs$ on such EMRI system.
+This preliminary analysis aids in developing an intuitive understanding and clearer visualization of the Poincar\'e sections, as illustrated in Fig.~\ref{T1}.
+In Fig.~\ref{T1} the trajectories are plotted in the $(x-y)$ plane, where $x=r \cos \phi$ and $y=r \sin \phi$, with $\phi \in (-\pi/2, \pi/2)$.\\ Two key observations emerge from these plots.
 First, the confining effect of the external potentials $a(r),~b(\phi)$ along the $r$ and $\phi$ directions is evident.
 Without the BH, these potentials would constitute an integrable and regular system.
 Second, in the presence of horizon, the system's integrability is disrupted, leading to the emergence of chaotic behavior at higher energies or with larger values of the central density $\rhs$ and scale radius $\rs$ of the DM halo (causing particle trajectories to approach the horizon).
 Thus, both energy and the DM halo parameters significantly influence the onset of chaotic dynamics.
-Here, the term ``onset-of-chaos" refers to the first appearance of broken tori in the corresponding Poincar\'e section (the upper right column of each figures in Figs.~\ref{fc1}, \ref{fc2}, \ref{fc3} and \ref{fc4}).
-In all the cases, mentioned in Fig.~\ref{T1}, we compare two initially close trajectories with the following initial values: $r_1=3.688131,~r_2=3.658908;~p_{r1}=-0.105617,~p_{r2}=0.411647;~\phi_1=0.028310,~\phi_2=-0.030245;$ and $p_{\phi1},~p_{\phi2}$ are obtained from Eq.~\eqref{3.4}) within the permissible parameter space (as discussed in the text).
+Here, the term ``onset-of-chaos" refers to the first appearance of broken tori in the corresponding Poincar\'e section (the middle column of each figures in Fig.~2(a), (b), (c) and (d)).
+In all the cases, mentioned in Fig.~\ref{T1}, we compare two initially close trajectories with the following initial values: $r_1=3.688131,~r_2=3.658908;~p_{r1}=-0.105617,~p_{r2}=0.411647;~\phi_1=0.028310,~\phi_2=-0.030245~;$ and $p_{\phi1},~p_{\phi2}$ are obtained from Eq.~\eqref{3.4} within the permissible parameter space (as discussed in the text).
 Additionally, the horizon radius of each BH is represented with its respective horizon contour in Fig.~\ref{T1}.